exercism/generic-track/CHECKLIST.md

 - [ ] [Implement tooling](https://exercism.org/docs/building/tracks/new/implement-tooling)
 - [ ] [Prepare for open source contributions from strangers](https://exercism.org/docs/building/tracks/new/prepare-for-contributions)

+Once you've finished a task, you can check them in this list.

 ## Questions

 Please ask if you have any questions or if anything is confusing!